Transforming Your Classroom with National History Day

 How does National History Day fit into your curriculum?

-In today's educational climate, with so much pressure from outside the classroom, many teachers are weary of fitting anything else into their curriculum.
-National History Day (NHD) is a program that can be integrated into any social studies or history classroom, as it helps teachers expand and enrich the existing curriculum.
-NHD is an outstanding example of outcome-based or performance-based learning.
-Educators who teach research skills, engage students in higher-order thinking skills and ask students to submit a project for assessment find NHD to be the perfect tool.
-NHD uses an annual theme to guide student research.
-This also gives a focus for teaching research and historical content in the classroom.
+NHD is an outstanding example of outcome-based or performance-based learning that addresses many Common Core objectives.
+Educators who teach research skills, engage students in higher-order thinking skills, and ask students to submit a project for assessment find NHD to be the perfect tool.
+NHD uses an annual theme to guide student research that provides a focus for teaching research and historical content in the classroom.
 Many teachers incorporate the theme into their everyday teaching, asking students to look for relationship to the theme in each classroom lesson.

 NHD and Common Core

 National History Day is an excellent way to meet Common Core Standards.
-Below you will find correlations between Common Core and NHD.
+Students working on NHD projects use primary and secondary source material to prepare and present their own conclusions to others.
+Below you will find a correlation between Common Core and NHD.

 History Day Works: National Program Evaluation

 The first national evaluation of National History Day (NHD) finds that students who participate in the program perform better on high-stakes tests, are better writers, more confident and capable researchers, and have a more mature perspective on current events and civic engagement than their peers.
 Participants also show a greater ability to collaborate with peers, manage their time and persevere - all skills employers say are lacking in today's workforce.